Flax Seeds for Hormones: Science-Backed Benefits Every Woman Should Know

 1: Lignans: Plant-based phytoestrogens

-- These chemicals have the same structure as estrogen and can change how your body reacts to hormone changes.
+- These chemicals have the same structure as estrogen and can alter how your body responds to hormonal changes.

 2: Omega-3 Fatty Acids (ALA)